-2.11 ANTIFREEZE PROTECTION
+2.10 ANTIFREEZE PROTECTION

-The appliance has an antifreeze function that switches the burner on automatically when the temperature drops below 4°C (standard protection to minimum temperature of -5°C).
+The appliance has an antifreeze function that switches the burner on automatically when the temperature drops below 4° C (standard protection to minimum temperature of -5°C).

-In order to guarantee the integrity of the appliance and the domestic hot water heating system in areas where the temperature drops below zero, we recommend protecting the central heating system using anti-freeze liquid and installing the Immergas Antifreeze Kit in the light contraction of the coappliance.
+In order to guarantee the integrity of the appliance and the domestic hot water heating system in areas where the temperature drops below zero, we recommend protecting the central heating system using anti-freeze liquid and installing the Immergas Antifreeze Kit in the appliance.